tiy-durham-fe-cohort4/resources/lessons/functional-js-101.md

 Arrays have a set of really handy functions.
 Each of which has a variant that takes a function as an argument.

-- map, filter, reduce, some, every, sort, replace
+- map, forEach, filter, reduce, some, every, sort, replace

 There are others, but these are your bread and butter. *Look em up.*